 Another US FDA-cleared device combines the power of resurfacing lasers with the safety and gentleness of non-invasive procedures to deal with a number of skin problems.
 These include large pores, sun damage, wrinkles, and uneven texture.
 It can give your skin a healthy, “pearl-like” glow with fewer treatments and less overall recovery than other technologies.

-This chemical peel treatment delivers superior and effective results for skin conditions like large pores, acne scarring, and fine lines.
-It has a clinically-proven formulation such as Retinoic acid, Salicylic acid and Vitamin C that can help to improve skin tone, texture, and clarity of the skin.
+This chemical peel treatment delivers superior and effective results for skin conditions like acne scarring, fine lines, large pores and rough skin.
+It has a clinically-proven formulation such as Retinoic acid, Salicylic acid, and Vitamin C that can help to improve skin tone, texture, and clarity of the skin.
 You can learn more about VI Peel by reading our previous blog.

 Schedule a consultation today